foolwuilin/Data_Analytics_Projects/Kerala Time Series Prediction/README.md

 - Ridge

-The slope of the coeeficients smoothly goes down in this Rifge model.
+The slope of the coefficients smoothly goes down in this Ridge model.
 It seems better than the LinearRegresson model.
 However, this analysis will keep comparing different models.

 ![](https://github.com/foolwuilin/Data_Analytics_Projects/blob/main/Kerala%20Time%20Series%20Prediction/image/ts_3.png)